lildude/starling-sweeper/README.md

 # starling-roundup

-This serverless application allows you to round-up your Starling bank transactions to the nearest £1 and transfer the delta to a savings goal.
+This application allows you to round-up your Starling bank transactions to the nearest £1 and transfer the delta to a savings goal.

-This implementation is targeted at Amazon's AWS Serverless Application Model (SAM), but the principle could easily be deployed elsewhere.
+This implementation is a fork of the original work at https://github.com/billglover/starling-roundup, but targeted at Heroku.
+Why Heroku?
+Because I already use Heroku, it has a simple "click" deploy method and gives me all the web server resources and functionality I need without having to string together, and individually pay for, a ton of AWS services.
+This runs quite happily in the free micro dyno.

 ## How it works

 1. Starling Bank triggers a web-hook on each transaction.
-2. This web-hook is configured to call an API deployed on API Gateway.
+2. This web-hook is configured to POST the transaction data to this application running on Heroku.
-3. The API call is handled by a Lambda function which checks the signature of the request and submits it to a DynamoDB table for processing.
-4. A second Lambda function looks for new entries to the table and performs the round-up before sending a request back to Starling Bank to move the delta to a savings goal.
+3. The application checks the signature of the request, checks the transaction UID and if it's not the transaction we rounded up, rounds up the value, and sends a request back to Starling Bank to move the delta to a savings goal.

-![alt text][arch]

-[arch]: img/StarlingRoundUp.png "AWS Architecture Diagram"

 ## Questions

-**How do you store secure parameters?** This application retrieves all parameters from the System Manager Parameter Store.
-This allows the parameters to be stored securely and only accessed by the Lambda function.
+**How do you store secure parameters?** This application retrieves all parameters from the Heroku configuration variables, or the `.env` file when running locally, thus limiting access to just the application.
+The following three config vars are used:

-- `starling-webhook-secret` - used to validate inbound requests
+- `STARLING_WEBHOOK_SECRET` - used to validate inbound requests
-- `starling-personal-token` - used to request transfers to savings goal
+- `STARLING_PERSONAL_ACCESS_TOKEN` - used to request transfers to savings goal
-- `starling-savings-goal` - the identifier of the target savings goal
+- `STARLING_SAVING_GOAL` -  the identifier of the target savings goal

-**Why do you need the DynamoDB?** An early version of the solution didn't include a DynamoDB table.
-The first Lambda function was responsible for rounding-up transaction values and requesting the transfer to a savings goal.
-The DynamoDB was introduced because occasionally a web-hook would fire twice for the same transaction and the intermediary data store allows us to detect duplicate transactions and only perform the round-up once.
+**Why don't you use a database?** This is still an early implementation, and I may do so in the future, but for the moment this is overkill for only storing a single value - the UID of last card transaction we processed.

 ## Installation